codecrafters-io/build-your-own-redis/stage_descriptions/replication-18-na2.md

 Now, we’ll handle the case where write commands have been sent to replicas.
 Since replication offsets are no longer `0`, the master needs to check which replicas have successfully processed the latest write command before replying.

-To do this, the master must send `REPLCONF GETACK *` to replicas to check if there are pending write commands since the last `WAIT`.
+To do this, the master must send `REPLCONF GETACK *` to replicas if there are pending write commands since the last `WAIT`.
 Each replica will reply with its current offset (`REPLCONF ACK <offset>`).

 The `WAIT` command should complete when either: